 The country review shall ideally be concluded within 12 months.

-The State party under review shall undertake consultations with the reviewing States parties, through their focal points, with the assistance of the Secretariat, on the establishment of schedules and the requirements of the country review, including the selection of one working language, in accordance with section VI of the present procedures and rules.
+The State party under review shall undertake consultations with the reviewing States parties, through their focal points, with the assistance of the Secretariat, on the establishment of schedules [timeframes (Australia)] and the requirements of the country review, including the selection of one working language [or working languages (Canada)][delete (Japan)], in accordance with section VI of the present procedures and rules.

 Governmental experts from the reviewing States parties shall divide tasks and issues among themselves, taking into account their respective fields of competence.